AntigenicStudy/AntigenicMapping/README.md

 ## Data

-### Amino acid sequence of HA protein
+### Amino acid sequences of influenza HA protein
-We collect amino acid sequences to train sequence processing model and regression neural network.
-Please find them in data/AAsequence/.
+To train the sequence processing model for each type of influenza, we retrieve large-volume amino acid sequences of HA protein from that type of influenza from GISAID.

+### Representative viruses for training ResNet
+To train ResNet-18 for each influenza subtype/lineage, we collect representative viruses of the same subtype/lineage with both HI measurements and full-length HA sequences

 ### Embedding distance
 Please download embedding distance data from https://drive.google.com/drive/folders/1vQhz0SYSHiWYtGX0lGxcBH-btTNGB8rm?usp=sharing